We are a resale marketplace. Prices may be above or below face value.

 Pabst Theater Ticket Info & FAQ

-How much do Pabst Theater tickets cost?
+How much do Pabst Theater Tickets cost?

 Prices for Pabst Theater tickets vary by event, seat location, and demand.
 When you click on a specific event, you'll see a range of ticket prices.
 Ticket King backs all ticket orders with our guarantee.